Syedaaneesa/Bee-Friendly-Gardening/README.md

 ## 🌿 About the Project

-> “Bringing your Garden Dreams to Life”
+“Bringing Your Garden Dreams to Life”
-> With over 25 years of expertise, Bee Friendly Gardening transforms outdoor spaces into sustainable, vibrant, and serene environments.
+Backed by over 25 years of experience, Bee Friendly Gardening creates sustainable, vibrant, and tranquil outdoor spaces that inspire and thrive.

 ---